-The vision for City Center is to effectively blend existing neighborhoods, commercial areas, natural areas, undeveloped properties, and undeveloped lands into the true downtown of South Burlington.
-The downtown will increase connectivity through new cross streets; support an integrated mix of housing, retail, and employment; and be a primary focus point for compact and walkable center within the City.
+The vision for City Center is to effectively blend existing neighborhoods, commercial areas, natural areas, and undeveloped properties into the true downtown of South Burlington.
+This downtown will increase connectivity through new cross streets; support an integrated mix of housing, retail, and employment; and be a primary focus point as a compact and walkable center within the City.

 South Burlington’s City Center initiative supports this objective by establishing public buildings and gathering spaces and building or reconstructing streets that connect to the principal corridors of the area.
 Combined, these provide opportunities for housing and employment in an area well served by public transit and existing public utilities, and create linkages to existing neighborhoods in the area.

 —South Burlington Comprehensive Plan, adopted spring 2016

 This vision for South Burlington’s downtown - City Center - has been a dominant feature of the City’s adopted Comprehensive Plan as far back as 1985.
 For more than thirty years, the community has planned for and invested in the development of our own downtown.
-That vision is now becoming a reality.
+That vision is now under construction.

 Library + Senior Center + City Hall

-The South Burlington City Council has approved a ballot item for the November 6th General Election that asks voters for permission to incur debt for a new Library, Senior Center, Clerk’s Office, Auditorium and City Hall that is planned to be constructed on Market Street.
+The South Burlington voters approved a ballot item in the November 6th, 2018 General Election that gives the City Council permission to incur debt for a new Library, Senior Center, Clerk’s Office, Auditorium and City Hall that is planned to be constructed on Market Street.

 The new community center is expected to serve the public for the next 100 years as a governmental center as well as a place to gather, socialize and engage in educational and other activities.
 Public projects of this nature have been part of the planning for South Burlington’s City Center for decades and is the next phase in public investment following the reconstruction of Market Street and the creation of City Center Park.